 But when we finally pull the trigger, they don’t look the way we pictured.

-Because they are too big, too small, or we simply put them in the wrong place.
+Because they’re too big.
+Too small.
+Or we simply put them in the wrong place.

-I’ve learned these things too many times the hard way, so I’ve put together this handy dandy four part guide that you can always have at the ready to give you a good starting point!
+I’ve learned these things too many times the hard way, so I’ve put together a handy dandy four-part guide that you can always have at the ready to give you a good starting point!

-I’ve even made a cheat sheet for you with all of the basic numbers from each post to print and keep on file.
+I’ve even made a cheat sheet with all of the basic numbers from each post that you can print and keep on file. 😊

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

-When it comes to lighting there are two things to take into consideration: size and placement.
+When it comes to lighting there are two important factors to take into consideration: size and placement.

 Chandeliers.